plone/training/docs/react/redirects.md

 # Navigate Using Redirects

-If we want to navigate programmatically for example after submitting a form we have to use a different method.
+If we want to navigate programmatically, for example after submitting a form, we have to use a different method.
-In this example we will create a back button in the {file}`FaqItemView` to return to the overview.
+In this example we will create a back button in the `FaqItemView` to return to the overview.
 First we will create the button:

 ```{code-block} jsx